-Battery type Power off Power on Battery pack (24Wh, 3 cell) about 3 hours about 3~5 hours Battery pack (48Wh, 6 cell) about 3 hours about 3~5 hours Battery pack (66Wh, 6 cell high capacity) about 4 hours about 4~6 hours
+Battery type Power off Power on Battery pack (32Wh, 4 cell) about 3 hours about 3 hours Battery pack (45Wh, 4 cell) about 3 hours about 3 hours

 Be aware that the charging time when the computer is on is affected by ambient temperature, the temperature of the computer and how you are using the computer.
 If you make heavy use of external devices for example, the battery might scarcely charge at all during operation.